 top of page

-• Writer's pictureDevon Noel Lee
+Writer's pictureDevon Noel Lee

-Same Name Genealogy Brick Wall Research Methodology Explained
+Same-Name Genealogy Brick Wall Research Methodology Explained

 Don't you hate it when your ancestor has a name that many people have in common with him or her?
 Sometimes you need to research every person with the same name to know when one is your ancestor.

-There isn't a name for what I'm about to teach you; however, my friend Amy Johnson Crow says, "this is just good research."
+There isn't a name for what I'm about to teach you; however, my friend Amy Johnson Crow says, "This is just good research."

-Same Name Rule Out Methodology Basics
+Same-Name Rule Out Genealogy Research Basics

 In what I'm calling the Same Name Rule Out Method, you're trying to exclude people who could not possibly be your ancestor, leaving one likely candidate.